pbarjoueian/handtracker/README.md

 * A computer with a webcam
 * Python 3.8+
-* Install `libasound2-dev` using the followng command:
+* Install `libasound2-dev` using the following command:
 ```sudo apt-get install libasound2-dev```
 * Install the required packages using one of the followings:
   * `pip install requirements.txt`